Select language, opens an overlay

 Wynter, Anne,

 For Readers.
 With lyrical text from Anne Wynter and radiant artwork from Jerome Pumphrey, this poetic picture book explains the history behind Juneteenth celebrations.
-So Many Years simultaneously acknowledges the history of slavery in the US as…
+So Many Years simultaneously acknowledges the history of slavery in the U.S. as…

 Book, 2025New York, NY : Clarion Books, an imprint of HarperCollinsPublisher, [2025] — J 394.263 Wynter